ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib_gpu/README.md

 ### CPE

 This is the Collision Probability Estimator used in the PSB-MPC predictions.
 Has incorporated two methods, one based on the Cross-Entropy method for estimation (reference will be underway soon enough), and another based on [[2]](#2).
 The estimator is sampling-based, and is basically among others the main reason for trying to implement the PSB-MPC on the GPU.
-Estimates the probability with pairs of trajectories (of the own-ship and a nearby obstacle) as inputs.
+Changed to facilitate only static data allocation, and only considers one obstacle at the time.

 ### Utilities

 <p> Inlined functions commonly used across multiple modules, gathered in one file. </p>

+## Tryms library

 ## References